User Properties

 It is important to note that, if a new value("FEMALE") is passed corresponding to the same key ("Gender", in this case), the value gets overwritten for the user from the previously categorized property("MALE") and would become part of the new value passed("FEMALE").

-For app setup, make sure the token is set and SDK is properly initialized before passing user properties.
+For app setup, make sure the token is set and the SDK is properly initialized before passing user properties.

 If you want to target users by the latest page that they visit, user properties would be the correct choice.